 We see stream processing as a new paradigm for data computation.
 It just changes the way that you look at data.

 Instead of landing the data somewhere, and then finding a query, and then getting an answer, you have a query that is running always.
 And as this data is coming in, you always have the most updated answer.
 And we just see more and more and more applications coming in every day.

 When we were starting out, the main use case for streaming data was to do real-time analytics, and usually to kind of do an approximate analytics in real time, while you wait for the correct answer to come up later.

 Then we saw a lot of applications that we would classify more as applications rather than as analytics.
-Things like fraud systems, as I mentioned before, or billing systems, and things like that, so actually running the business, not measuring what is going on.
+Things like fraud systems as I mentioned before, or billing systems, and things like that.

-With the new functionality that we brought in our product, the streaming ledger, we are now able to cover use cases that before could only be covered with relational database systems, use case and applications that need basic transactions.
+So actually running the business – not measuring what is going on – with the new functionality that we brought in our product, the streaming ledger, we are now able to cover use cases that before could only be covered with relational database systems; use case and applications that need basic transactions.

-So we’re learning from the community for our products.
+So we’re learning from the community of our products.